documentationfor yFiles for HTML 3.0.0.1

 Hierarchical Layout

-The hierarchical layout style aims to highlight the main direction or flow within a directed graph.
-The nodes of a graph are placed in hierarchically arranged layers such that the (majority of) edges of the graph show the same overall orientation, for example, top-to-bottom.
-Additionally, the ordering of the nodes within each layer is chosen in such a way that the number of edge crossings is small.
+The hierarchical layout style is designed to emphasize the primary direction or flow within a directed graph.
+The nodes of a graph are arranged in hierarchical layers, positioning most edges to follow a consistent overall orientation, such as top-to-bottom.
+Furthermore, the nodes are ordered within each layer to minimize edge crossings.

 Top